AdrianaRego/ShortCourseBioinformatics_BB4F/README.md

 # 02 Getting started at this workshop

-If you have succssefully completed all the steps above, now you are ready to get started installing this short course programs.
+If you have successfully completed all the steps above, now you are ready to get started installing the required programs for the lectures.

- + Check here the first day session in antiSMASH and BiG-SCAPE and the installation instructions for [BiG-SCAPE](https://github.com/medema-group/BiG-SCAPE/wiki/01.-Installing-and-Running-BiG-SCAPE).
+ + Check here the installation instructions for [BiG-SCAPE](https://github.com/medema-group/BiG-SCAPE/wiki/01.-Installing-and-Running-BiG-SCAPE).

 + Check here the instalattion instructions for [CORASON](https://bigscape-corason.secondarymetabolites.org/installation/).